redhat-na-ssa/golden-path-project-setup/docs/04-deploy-golden-path.md

 Note:  do not copy the first part of the url:  https://

-Leave the rest of the default options, and press 'Review' to continue.
+Leave the rest of the default options, and click the 'Review' button to continue.

 ![](/images/no-https.gif) <br><br>